leeannray/leeannray/README.md

 - 😄 Pronouns: she/her
 - ⚡ Fun fact: I was and am a molecular biologist, immunologist, and former medical student--I completed three years of medical school before switching careers to my true passion of software development.
 I am also a human rights advocate and proud NFL granddaughter

+*"Others have seen what is and asked why.
+I have seen what could be and asked why not." -Pablo Picasso*